 - The Higher of Two Limits.
 Individuals are only allowed to collect a former spouse’s Social Security benefits if the former spouse’s earning history is higher than the amount of Social Security benefits that would otherwise be collected.

 - Spouses who remarry might not be able to collect benefits based on a former spouse’s records.
 If certain events occur, individuals who later divorce might be able to claim benefits under a qualifying former spouse’s work history.

-If you are considering filing for Social Security benefits, it is important to consult with the experienced and seasoned Houston divorce attorneys at Conner & Lindamood, P.C. who understand how to reach the best outcomes regarding these benefits.
+If you are considering filing for Social Security benefits, it is important to consult with the experienced and seasoned Houston divorce lawyers at Lindamood & Robinson, P.C. who understand how to reach the best outcomes regarding these benefits.